Topics Map > Programming Policy & Guidance > 3.2 Planning & Reporting

 If you keep the MINOR or ADULT testimonial anonymous, then you do not need to get written consent when using it for advertising.
 If you want to quote the MINOR and ADULT and use their name, you need to acquire written consent from the guardian or the adult.

 Before you even make a recording, assess whether Extension has received written consent.
 For state-wide or standardized/member-based youth programs, first check with the Program Manager to see if a video/image/testimonial consent form is part of the registration/enrollment.
 Additionally, confirm that the consent given includes the type of information you want to use (e.g., images, testimonials, recordings).
-Templates with the sample language below are provided in English, Spanish and Hmong on the OAIC web.
+Templates with the sample language for each version are provided below.

 Common situations when working with multiple partners and requesting consent: